Learning about Leadership

 So… Maybe leaders do act in certain ways, but you may have a PERSONAL certain way to carry out your role and influence others to carry out theirs.

-No, this is not a careless typo of Myth #2.
 Leadership can be falsely portrayed as something that one does to others or for others.
 Especially in the face of many moving parts (i.e. complexity), a great deal of leadership is exhibiting the discipline to do nothing… yet.
-Characteristic of the situation is not acting because you have decided to wait, rather than because you can’t figure out what to do (or are scared of getting it wrong).
+Characteristic of the situation is not acting because you have decided not to, rather than not being able figure out what to do (or are scared to do anything for fear of getting it wrong).

-So… Leaders can operate in a number of different gears: stop or slow existing action, initiate or propel new action and delay action.
+So… Leaders can operate in a number of different gears: stop/slow existing action, initiate/propel new action and delay action until we better comprehend.

 Leadership maybe an official role, but it takes place at many levels.
-Rather than simply having answers, making decisions or playing the part, leadership is something we engage in together.
-The best leaders know what needs to happen (or not happen) for that engagement to be most impactful.
+Rather than simply having answers, making decisions or playing the part, leadership is something we engage in collectively.
+The best leaders work with others in finding what needs to happen (or not happen) for that engagement to be most impactful.